aiproduct-creators/compliance-advisor-ai/README.md

 ## Installation

 To run this application, you need to have Python 3.8 or higher installed on your system.
-Additionally, you'll need to obtain a Cohere API key and store it securely.
+Additionally, you'll need to obtain a OpenAI API key and store it securely.
 Follow these steps to set up and run the application:

-### Getting a Cohere API Key

-- Visit the Cohere website at [https://cohere.com](https://cohere.com).
-- Sign up for an account or log in if you already have one.
-- Navigate to the API keys section and generate a new API key.
-- Store this API key in the `.env` file as described in the next steps.

 ### Setup Instructions